 Debit and credit cards make buying cryptocurrency a quick and easy process.
 We’ll guide you through all the steps.

-Credit/debit cards are one of the most popular payment methods when it comes to buying ether.
-Unlike other options such as bank wire transfers that usually take up to 5 days, purchases using a card are often instant, although most platforms will have a restriction to the amount of cryptocurrency that you can buy at a time with a card.
+Credit/debit cards are one of the most popular payment methods when it comes to buying Ether.
+Unlike other options such as bank wire transfers that usually take up to 5 days, purchases using a card are often instant, although most platforms will have a restriction to the amount of ETH you can buy with a credit card.

 Here are a list of services to buy Ethereum with card, instantly

 What’s the difference between broker platforms, exchanges, and wallets?

 An exchange is a marketplace for buyers and sellers.
 Exchanges connect people looking to buy and sell Ethereum, enabling peer-to-peer transactions between them, without ever knowing who they are.